korcankaraokcu/PINCE/README.md

 - **Code Injection**
   * **Run-time injection:** Only .so injection is supported for now.
 In Memory View window, click Tools->Inject .so file to select the .so file.
 An example for creating .so file can be found in "libpince/Injection/".
 PINCE will be able to inject single line instructions or code caves in near future
 - **GDB Console:** You can use the GDB Console to interact with GDB, it's on the top right in main window
-- **libpince:** PINCE provides a reusable python library.
+- **libpince library:** PINCE provides a reusable python library.
 You can either read the code or check the [Github Pages](https://korcankaraokcu.github.io/PINCE/) for documentation.
-Currently, libpince can be used via console by following [these instructions](https://github.com/korcankaraokcu/PINCE/issues/232#issuecomment-1872906700).
-In the future, it'll be directly integrated into PINCE when we develop the scripting engine (IDE for PINCE)
+Additionally, libpince can be used via console by following [these instructions](https://github.com/korcankaraokcu/PINCE/issues/232#issuecomment-1872906700).

 # Installing and running PINCE
 ### Users